 Jeff Martin, Policy Director – Jeff has served as Policy Director for Conservation Alabama since 2007.
 As Policy Director he provides strategic policy support and direction for organizational initiatives; educates elected officials on environmental priorities, and educates citizens and organizations about how to be more effective in their government relations efforts.
 Previously Jeff served as the first Executive Director for the Alabama League of Environmental Action Voters, now known as Conservation Alabama.
 Jeff has also lobbied for the City of Birmingham, the Alabama Humane Federation, the Alabama Press Association, Equality Alabama and the Alabama Veterinary Medical Association.

-Stefanie Francisco, Communications Director - Stefanie was raised in Fairhope.
-She received her bachelor’s degree in political science from the College of Charleston in Charleston, South Carolina, and her master’s degree in rural sociology from Auburn University, where her research focused on the Deepwater Horizon oil spill.
-Stefanie began her career in the national news media, working for PBS, CNN, and Politico.
-Before joining Conservation Alabama as development director in 2014, she served as partnership coordinator for Mobile Baykeeper.
-Stefanie is now based in Montgomery, where she lives with her husband.
+Stefanie Francisco, Communications Director - Stefanie joined Conservation Alabama in 2014.
+Previously, she worked in the national news media at CNN, Politico, and the PBS NewsHour.
+She graduated from the College of Charleston with a degree in political science and received a master's degree from Auburn University, where her research focused on the Deepwater Horizon oil spill.
+Before joining Conservation Alabama, she served as partnership coordinator at Mobile Baykeeper.
+Stefanie and her family live in Montgomery.